Nicolas Aubé-Kubel: Colorado Avalanche

-After struggling through the first part of the Flyers' season, with only one assist through seven games, the team placed Aubé-Kubel on waivers on November 12, where he was claimed by the Colorado Avalanche.
+After struggling through the first part of the Flyers' 2021–22 season, with only one assist through seven games, the team placed Aubé-Kubel on waivers on November 12, where he was claimed by the Colorado Avalanche.
 Aubé-Kubel made his debut with the Avalanche placed on the third-line alongside Tyson Jost and Alex Newhook, in a 4–2 victory over the Vancouver Canucks on November 17, 2021.
 In the following game, Aubé-Kubel registered his first goal and point with the Avalanche, scoring in a 7–3 victory over the Seattle Kraken on November 19, 2021.
 As the season progressed, the Avalanche drew praise from sportswriters for their scoring depth, with offensive production from all forward lines, including a fourth line made up of Aubé-Kubel, Tyson Jost, and Darren Helm.
 He also received scrutiny from head coach Jared Bednar for taking penalties, with Bednar telling reporters, "It's just discipline.
 That's what it is" after a 5-1 loss against the Boston Bruins in February.
 Aubé-Kubel finished the regular season with a career-high 11 goals and 23 points in 73 games.

 The Avalanche swept the Nashville Predators in the first round of the 2022 Stanley Cup playoffs, with Aubé-Kubel recording 19 hits in the four-game series.
 He saw limited playing time as the postseason progressed, missing most of the Western Conference Final against the Edmonton Oilers.
 In the 2022 Stanley Cup Finals, the Avalanche defeated the Tampa Bay Lightning in six games to win their first championship since 2001.
 Aubé-Kubel skated in 14 postseason games, recording no points in the process.
 Following the win, Aubé-Kubel gained notoriety for dropping and denting the Stanley Cup, while carrying it to the team photo.
-This being the fastest time a player/team has dented the Cup, and the first time it’s been damaged on the ice during the ceremony.